 Second shooting suspect arrested in shooting, robbery spree

-May 7—Falls Police detectives have arrested a second suspect in a continuing investigation into a series of robberies and shootings between early Tuesday and early Thursday morning in the city.
+May 8—Falls Police detectives have arrested a second suspect in a continuing investigation into a series of robberies and shootings between early Tuesday and early Thursday morning in the city.

 Detectives have linked Christian to armed robberies that occurred Tuesday in the 1400 block of Main Street and Thursday in the 1300 block of Main Street.